eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_nodes.rst

   The ``rclc_support_init`` function will try to establish communication with the Agent and will fail if its not reachable on a configurable time.
   A good practice is to the ping the Agent to check the connection before calling this method.

+..
+TODO(pgarrido): add here a link to the handling reconnection tutorial

 - Initialize micro-ROS and create a node with default configuration:

   .. code-block:: c